Measurement

 1. Strategic Alignment

-This criteria is mission critical.
+This criterion is mission-critical.
 If a metric you’re considering doesn’t pass this litmus test, stop here and find one that does.

 Strategic Metric Examples